Create your own turkey t-shirt with ribbons or leftover fabric! A fun keepsake for Thanksgiving with your child.

-Here’s a simply activity to do after school with your kids for Thanksgiving.
+Here’s a simple activity to do after school with your kids for Thanksgiving.
 It’s hard to believe that Thanksgiving is just a few days away.
-We’ve been so busy with our schedules and school and a new baby this year it feels like it just snuck up on us.
-Here’s a simple craft to get you ready for fun this Thanksgiving week.
+We’ve been so busy with our schedules and school and a new baby this year that it feels like it just snuck up on us.

 Whenever I see solid t-shirts on clearance I also grab a few for crafting for the holidays.
 It’s something my daughter and I enjoy doing together and creates a keepsake from each holiday.
-Our Snapshot of Parenting with Purpose this week reminded all of us the importance of capturing moments with our kids during the busy times.
+Our Snapshot of Parenting with Purpose this week reminded all of us of the importance of capturing moments with our kids during busy times.

 The picture above and below of turkeys from years past, still remember how much fun they were to make together, so hopefully they’ll inspire you too.

-I allow my daughter to help me with selecting the fabric, tracing the hand, the buttons, cutting the fabric and the placement on the shirt.
+I allowed my daughter to help me with selecting the fabric, tracing the hand, the buttons, cutting the fabric, and the placement on the shirt.
 That way she feels like this is her project too and it’s great fun to do it together.
 I don’t allow her near the iron, that’s a grownup job for now at our house.
 Now here’s where you can decide what to do.
 If you know you’re going to wear and wash the shirt again and again you can then sew around the handprint with your sewing machine or by hand.

-We can’t wait to hear how everyone’s week goes this week afterschool… which really mean a few days of school and lots of days at home with family.
+We can’t wait to hear how everyone’s week goes this week afterschool… which really means a few days of school and lots of days at home with family.
 Just because they’re not in school doesn’t mean learning ends.
 You can learn so much as a family together with games, cooking, chores and even shopping, you just have to look for the teachable moments.